lerema/genom3-experiment/README.md

 # DRONE EXPERIMENT

 This is a Genom3 based experiment for drones in search and survey application.
-The experiment depends on [Genom3](https://git.openrobots.org/projects/genom3) framework, [Robotpkg](http://robotpkg.openrobots.org/) modules and [ROS](https://www.ros.org/).
+The experiment depends on [Genom3](https://git.openrobots.org/projects/genom3) framework, [Robotpkg](http://robotpkg.openrobots.org/) modules.
 The experiment is using [Unified Planning](https://github.com/aiplan4eu/unified-planning) for planning and [OpenCV](https://opencv.org/) for computer vision.

 ## Pre-requesties

-- Ubuntu 20.04
+- Ubuntu >= 20.04
-- ROS Noetic
 - Gazebo 11
 - Python 3.8
 - Pip >= 22.3
 - OpenCV4
 - Docker (Optional)

-The experiment has been tested on Python3.8, Ubuntu 20.04 with ROS Noetic and Gazebo 11 with the system architecture x86_64/AMD64.
-But it should work on other versions of Ubuntu, ROS1 and Gazebo.
+The experiment has been tested on Python3.8 / 3.10, Ubuntu 20.04 / 22.04 and Gazebo 11 with the system architecture x86_64/AMD64.

 ## Setup